 One of the warning signs that you should look out for in your poop is undigested food.
 There are exceptions to this rule.
 For instance, if it is corn, it is understood that it has thick cellulose around it which may be difficult for your stomach acids to break down.
 You may have digested the corn but just passed out the outer shell.

-But when you see undigested chunks like peas, seeds, and pieces of veggies, and these are accompanied by belching, bloating, acidity, and so on, you need to pay extra attention.
+But when you see undigested chunks like peas, seeds, and vegetables — and recognize them within unusual types of poop, and these are accompanied by belching, bloating, acidity, and so on, you need to pay extra attention.
+These chunks can also alter stool consistency, often making it looser or irregular.
 It is a sign that your body is unable to break down the food and assimilate it the right way.
-If you are eating well, yet constantly losing weight and find yourself malnourished – it could also point to a vitamin deficiency.
+If you are eating well, yet constantly losing weight and find yourself malnourished, it could also point to a vitamin deficiency.

 When does this happen?